Festivals of Japan : Spring

 Nagasaki

-End of March to mid April every year *varies depending on the state of bloom of the cherry blossoms.
+Early to mid-April every year *Timings may differ depending on the state of bloom of the cherry trees.

 Takada Castle Site Park Cherry Blossom Festival